Home » Homemaking » How to Make A New House Feel Like Home

-How to Make A New House Feel Like Home
+12 Simple Ways to Make a New House Feel Like Home

-When you first move into a new place, it feels like an exciting fresh start.
-But very rarely does it feel lived-in and cozy.
-Here are the ten best ways to make a new house feel like home.
+Inside: When you first move into a new place, it feels like an exciting fresh start.
+A clean slate.
+But that can feel a little… lonely.
+Here are the ten best ways to make a new house feel like home

 You have your keys, your paperwork, and a car full of boxes.
 Sure, you’re excited about a new space.
 But then you open the door for the first time and see those open, empty floors, the scuffs on the wall that were hidden before, and all those paint colors picked by someone else.